Subaru-PFS/ets_fiberalloc/README.md

       r_ij=0 and drop off to zero for radii around the fiber patrol radius.
       This function ensures that each fiber is assigned to more 'crowded' areas of the target field first, with the goal of homogenizing the distribution of targets.

+4. Network:
+  - Solve a min-cost network to find a fiber configuration with the largest number of assigned targets.
+Priorities and collisions are currently _ignored_.

 ### Comments on the choice of algorithm: